 This program is located in the historic district of Nolan Park and housed at the exhibition space (NP/10) of the West Harlem Art Fund.

 Visual Muze is a unique storytelling residency and retreat.
 It provides visual artists, performance artists, multi-media designers, and writers the opportunity to explore narrative forms within collaborative projects, works in progress, guest lectures, and crafts.
 Prompts will be provided.
 Participants can choose to work independently or in teams to create original works in print, film, public performance, or digitally for a culminating exhibition.
 Process, creative strategy, and inspiration will be emphasize

-Visual Muze Artist Residency is co-directed by artist Nadia DeLane & curator Savona Bailey McClain.
+Visual Muze Artist Residency is directed by Curator Savona Bailey McClain.